pmean/build-website/text/07/WhatImWorkingOn.md

 have some interesting ideas about using randomization tests to produce decision limits in ANOM.

-Here\'s an example of an ANOM chart
+Here's an example of an ANOM chart

 ![](../../../web/images/07/WhatImWorkingOn03.gif)